ExxEss/QTerm/README.md

 # QTerm
-A simple unix-like terminal using home-made shell.
+A simple unix-like terminal using home-made shell and Qt.